DiegoCaroli/NewMac/README.md

 # NewMac

-There are 2 scripts for setting up a new Mac:
+There are 3 scripts for setting up a new Mac:

 * `installapps`: Installs apps
 * `systempreferences`: Updates System Preferences
+* `bashprofile`: Add Aliases